Agile methodology definition

 - Delivery times are shorter, due to iterative development cycles

 - Issues and defects are addressed quickly because of regular review processes

 - Efficiency is optimized because delivering consistent value is the focal point

 - Management is lightweight and easy because bureaucratic silos are discouraged

 - Projects can hit tighter deadlines with regular checkpoints and reviews

 - Customer satisfaction is high because feedback loops are ingrained

 - Products quality is improved due to regular testing and quality checks

 - Collaboration is fostered with regular team communication around sprints

-Despite its extensive benefits, Agile (like any other methodology) comes with a unique set of challenges:
+Despite its extensive benefits, the Agile method (just like any other methodology) comes with its unique set of challenges: